-Greenhouse gas emissions per ton have increased by 5% over the past five seasons.
+Greenhouse gas emissions per ton decreased by 1%.

 Water, gas and electricity usage in the factories are not fully variable with production.
-Since 2016, our factories ran 30% below rated capacity due to an excess of tomato production capacity in the industry relative to demand.
+Between 2016-2019, our factories ran below rated capacity due to an excess of tomato production capacity in the industry relative to demand.
 We believe our sustainability efforts were indeed engaged during this period as our relative resource usage increases were not directly proportional with capacity underutilization.
 We are positive as we look towards future crop years that we will indeed be able to leverage the full economy of scale of our operations resulting in sharp increases in efficiency.

 An innovation focused company founded on principles of honesty and integrity.

 With facilities in both the San Joaquin and the Sacramento Valley, The Morning Star Packing Company is ideally placed to acquire and process tomatoes in California's fertile Central Valley.
 Over the past 40 years of operation, Morning Star has transformed itself from a one truck owner-operator business to processing over one quarter of the California tomatoes grown for processing.

 The Morning Star Packing Company now owns and operates three tomato processing facilities: two near Los Banos (in the San Joaquin Valley) and the other in Williams (in the Sacramento Valley).
 The Morning Star Packing Company has been built on innovation and continuous improvement from its inception.
 With advances such as a gravity-fed flume unloading system and replacing the traditional cooling tower with a cooling pond, The Morning Star Packing Company is staying on the forefront of food processing technology through harnessing nature's attributes.
 These, and numerous other innovations, allow The Morning Star Packing Company to process more tomatoes in less time using fewer resources.

+Our Vision

-Our Vision To be an Olympic Gold Medal performer in the tomato products industry.
+To be an Olympic Gold Medal performer in the tomato products industry.
 To develop and implement superior systems of organizing individuals' talents and efforts to achieve demonstrably superior productivity and personal happiness.
 To develop and implement superior technology and production systems that significantly and demonstrably increase the effective use of resources that match customers' requirements.
 To provide opportunity for more harmonious and prosperous lives, brining happiness to ourselves and to the people we serve.
-Our Mission Our Mission is to produce tomato products and services which consistently achieve the quality and service expectations of our customers in a cost effective, environmentally responsible manner.